 Built in 1971, our private Bull Run Covered Bridge spans the banks of the "Mighty Mulpus" Brook behind the restaurant.
-It was privately constructed by Shirley architect Eric Davis and is constructed of muscular Massachusetts Oak reinforced with steel I-beams underneath.
+It was privately commissioned and Shirley architect Eric Davis oversaw its construction of muscular Massachusetts Oak, reinforced with steel I-beams.

-The Bridge is a perfect location to exchange wedding vows or celebrate a special birthday or anniversary.
-Located just steps from our restaurant, we offer full meal and liquor service, plenty of free parking and the privacy of our country location.
+Located just steps from our restaurant, we offer full service, plenty of free parking and privacy, all in the heart of Central Massachusetts.

 We commissioned the Bull Run Bridge to accommodate additional parking on either side of the Mighty Mulpus.

 It also serves as a one-of-a-kind backdrop for many happy occasions.
-We regularly host wedding ceremonies, photo shoots, champagne fundraisers and private & public dinners and receptions on the bridge, not to mention annual "Bourbon on the Bridge" Tastings.
+We regularly host wedding ceremonies, photo shoots, fundraisers and private receptions on the bridge,

 About that sign...

-Above our bridge, you'll see a sign that reads:
+Above our bridge, you'll see a weathered sign that reads:

 THIS BRIDGE BUILT WITHOUT STATE

-At the time of completion, first generation Innkeeper Lee's best friend and brother-in-law Joe Ward was a prominent politician.
-Joe was working at the State House on issues connected to the Massachusetts Clean Water Act.
+At the time of completion, first generation Innkeeper Lee's best friend and brother-in-law Joe Ward was a prominent State Senator in Boston.
+Joe was working on various issues related to and leading up to the Massachusetts Clean Water Act.